-Grubb's Catalogue (1883): used at Melbourne Observatory, where he installed a telescope.
+Grubb's Catalogue (1883): used at Melbourne Observatory, where he installed a telescope

 Grubb's Catalogue (1888): engraving showing the new observatory at Cork.
-In the text underneath, Grubb tells the reader about the instrument he installed: see the dome on page 25; "a new form of transit shutter" on page 24; the 8-inch equatorial telescope of the standard form (there was also a deluxe version) and siderostatic telescope on page 8; as well as the transit circle, sidereal clocks, a pendulum and the electric control system.
+In the text underneath, Grubb tells the reader about the instrument he installed: the dome; "a new form of transit shutter"; the 8-inch equatorial telescope of the standard form (there was also a deluxe version) and siderostatic telescope; as well as the transit circle, sidereal clocks, a pendulum and the electric control system.
 Everything was provided by Sir Howard Grubb - the complete observatory provider.